victoriapb/victoriapb.github.io/_pages/contact.md

 author_profile: true
 ---

-Email is the best way to get hold of me:  <br/>
+Email is the best way to reach me:  <br/>

 * Email: anavictoria.ponce (at) gmail.com